arista-eosext/toptalkers/README.md

 If you reboot the switch and the RPM is also in boot-extensions, then you do NOT need to kill ConfigAgent as the CLI Extension is registered after a reboot.

 # LIMITATIONS:
 This release has been tested on EOS 4.20.1, 4.20.10, 4.21.2.
-Please test this extension on future releases of EOS **before** using this in production as this has specific target compiled binaries for these specific EOS releases and may change in the future.
+Please test this extension on future releases of EOS **before** using this in production as this has
+specific target compiled binaries for these specific EOS releases and may change in the future.
 Also, this release has not been tested on MLAG or multi-supervisor platforms, nor with hardware-accelerated sFlow.

+Based on licensing, this is Open Source and this and other Open Source tools are not supported directly by
+Arista Support.
+Support is best effort as it relates to extensions such as this one.

 # FILE STRUCTURE DETAIL:
 Most of the following detail can be ignored if you are installing toptalkers from the included RPM.
 The details below are included for those that may want to modify